jdquerales/MilestoneProject_3/README.md

 ## Stream Three Project: Python and Data Centric Development - Code Institute

-This is the second milestone project of my journey as a Software Developer in Code Institute.
+This is the third milestone project of my journey as a Software Developer in Code Institute.
 The goal of this project is to build a full-stack web application that allows users to manage and common dataset about a particular domain.
+As the ultimate goal, **JournalClub** aims to be an online journal club platform for collaboration and discussion for research minds of academia.
+Journal Clubs are essential research & academic activity at academic organizations.
+Therefore, **JournalClub** will provide an organization solution to a real world need.
+The main feature will be the journal club organisation.
+It will provide literature reading and mining tool.
+The Journal Club cycle would ideally include the following stages:

+1. Schedule
+2. Critical reading
+3. Critical appraise
+4. Live online presentation
+5. Broadcasting
+6. Realtime discussion
+7. Archive

+As the first stage release of this application, the minimal features to include will the CRUD (Create, Read, Update and Delete) operations on a back-end database.

 ## Skeleton: